mathcp/angular.fm/README.md

 ### "Issues"

-I didn't have time to finalize the desktop and tablet versions unfortunately due to commitments with my current job.
+I didn't have time to finalize the desktop and tablet versions unfortunately due commitments with my current job.